 The Final Episode of ‘Dinosaurs’ Is Still the Saddest, Most Poignant Finale in TV History

 For those of you who don’t remember, the Dinosaurs TV show was produced by the Jim Henson Company and centered around a family of animatronic dinosaurs.
-Like The Simpsons, the show was goofy enough that kids liked it even though most of the jokes were actually intended for adults.
+Like The Simpsons, the show was goofy enough that kids liked it even though most of the jokes were intended for adults.

 For most of its run Dinosaurs appeared on TGIF, ABC’s Friday night lineup that also included shows like Full House and Family Matters.
 Earl Sinclair, the dad, was a schlubby crankypants who worked as a tree pusher for a big corporation called Wesayso.
 He was a little bit Fred Flintstone, a little bit Homer Simpson, a little bit Archie Bunker.